 he two primary determinants of a home's ability to survive a wildfire include the structure's ignitability and the quality of the surrounding defensible space.
-Together, these two factors create a concept called the home ignition zone, or property within each of these zones.
+Together, these two factors create a concept called the home ignition zone, or

 HIZ.
 It includes the structure and the space immediately surrounding it.